lgaosullivan/Netflix/README.md

 By default the id property is shown on each square.
 When clicking on any sqaure the id property on every square changes to the userId property.

 To run this:
-1) Clone the Netflix repo
+1) Clone the Netflix branch in the Netflix repo
 3) Using Visual Studio open Netflix.WebAPI and select Play/Run -> this will run the API.
 To get the json object results go to localhost:xxxx/netflix
 4) Using another Visual Studio open Netflix.WPFApp and select Play/Run -> this will launch the WPF app UI